Representation biases: will we achieve complete understanding by analyzing representations?: Discussion

 \subsection{Acknowledgments}

-We thank Greta Tuckute and Nathaniel Daw for helpful comments and suggestions on earlier drafts of this paper.
+We thank Greta Tuckute, Nathaniel Daw, Lukas Muttenthaler, and Rapha{\"e}l Milli{\`e}re for helpful comments and suggestions on earlier drafts of this paper.
 We also thank Talia Konkle \& the Konklab, Daniel Yamins \& the NeuroAILab, and Nicolaus Kriegeskorte \& the Zuckerman Mind Brain Behavior Institute for stimulating discussions of these issues.
 We thank Alex Ku and Murray Shanahan for support.

 \bibstyle{unsrtnat}